amal029/symclo/README.md

 Polynomial factorization

-Simplification of polynomials with coefficients in the Q field.
+Simplification of polynomials with imaginary coefficients.

 Polynomial integration